zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 - The Field Study Handbook, Jan Chipchase, 2018.

-Chipchase is a design researcher, and a masterful observer.
+Chipchase is a design researcher whose work takes him to communities all over the world.
+He is a masterful observer.
 You should read this book hoping to get into that headspace.
 That's why I read it, anyway.
+I'm not a design researcher.

 I especially like Chapter 11: Rapid Calibration Techniques.
 You can learn a lot about culture by taking in the "the obvious and unquestioned activities" of everyday life, he says.

 Reading Chipchase makes me feel like I'm traveling with Sherlock Holmes.
+And he is a generous writer.
+The book is beautifully put together, too, filled with charts, photos and illustrations.

 He says this is less of a how-to book and more of a why-to book.
 When I read Chapter 13: Data Collection, I was struck by the terse, 7-item list titled "Data Collection Field Principles" on page 326.
-When I worked as a photographer for NGO clients, I had a similar list of rules I that learned to apply to myself and my images.
-(But it took some time for me to get there!)

-Back in the introduction Chipchase explains why it's worth protecting your process:

-> "Intent is the most important aspect of data collection, and the first to suffer once the organization looks to scale collection.
+When I worked as a photographer for NGO clients, I learned to apply a similar list of rules to myself and my images.
+Back in the introduction, in a section titled "The cost of a lack of context," Chipchase explains why it's worth protecting your process: "Intent is the most important aspect of data collection, and the first to suffer once the organization looks to scale collection.
 Compromise on intent, and the data set will become tainted, contaminating everything it touches."
->
-> Chipchase, introduction, "The cost of a lack of context"

-Speaking of cost, this book is priced for its professional audience.
+This book is priced for its professional audience.
 It's worth it, even if you have to save up for it like I did.

-Chipchase is a generous writer.
-The book is beautifully put together, and filled with charts, photos and illustrations that support the text.
 There is so much to learn here.

-## NB

-You will need to do more than read books, of course.
-These unfamiliar motions require practice.
-Repetition will teach you "When" and "How."